claytonwramsey/fiddler/README.md

 * `tuner` contains the tuner, which will automatically tune constant values for evaluation.

-* `cli` contains a command-line interface for testing the engine.
-We intend to eventually retire the CLI.

 ## Contributing

 If you are interested in contributing to Fiddler, please open a pull request.